Parallel-in-Time/qmat/docs/contributing.md

 # Contributing

-📜 _Package is currently developed with an open-source philosophy, so any contribution is welcome_
+📜 _Package is currently developed with an open-source philosophy, so any relevant contribution is welcome_

 ## General rules